keithalpichi/keithalpichi.github.io/_posts/2017-07-13-webpack-sass.md

 permalink: how-to-setup-sass-less-with-webpack-2
 ---

+#### Prerequisites
+- Basic understanding of SASS or LESS and Webpack

 ## LESS time, more SASS

 That's what you want in your development workflow.
 Spend less time configuring and setting up and more time showing off your bad-ass styled applications.
 Here's a straight-forward explanation to configuring a preprocessor like SASS or LESS with Webpack.
-I assume you already know how to use SASS or LESS.
-This is the minimal setup to get preprocessors to work with Webpack 2.

 > I haven't tested it yet but the new version of Webpack (3) should still work with this setup